-At the year end, the property of 1 church is held on Statutory Trusts in accordance with the United Reformed Church Acts of 1972, 1981 and 2000 by the Company following church closure.
-The proceeds of sale will revert to the Trust on sale in accordance with the Statutory Trusts on which the property is held.
+At the year end, the property of five churches are held on Statutory Trusts in accordance with the United Reformed Church Acts of 1972, 1981 and 2000 by the Company following church closures.
+The proceeds of sale will revert to the Trust on sale in accordance with the Statutory Trusts on which the properties are held.